 Here’s what you need to know.

 When you buy life insurance you pay monthly premiums, usually for a fixed term.
 If you die during this term, the policy will pay out a tax-free cash lump sum to your dependants.

 There are three main types of life insurance cover, level term assurance, decreasing term assurance and whole-of-life cover.
 With level term assurance, the amount of cover you have remains the same during the term of the policy.
 This kind of cover is often taken out alongside interest-only mortgages, as the capital you owe does not decrease over time.
 With decreasing term assurance, as the name suggest, the amount of cover you have reduces over time.
 Decreasing policies are often taken out at the same time as a repayment mortgage, so that the amount of cover you have decreases along with the capital you owe.

-Whole-of-life insurance protects you for your lifetime, but means you’ll pay premiums right up until the point you die and costs are steeper because you’re guaranteed a pay-out.
+Whole-of-life insurance protects you for your lifetime, but means you will pay premiums right up until the point you die and costs are steeper because you are guaranteed a pay-out.

 How much does life insurance cost?

-The amount you’ll pay for life insurance is based on your age and health, including whether you have any pre-existing medical conditions, how long you want cover for, how much cover you need and the type of policy you’ve chosen.
+The amount you will pay for life insurance is based on your age and health, including whether you have any pre-existing medical conditions, how long you want cover for, how much cover you need and the type of policy you have chosen.

-The higher the likelihood you’ll die during the term of the policy, the more expensive your premiums are likely to be.
+The higher the likelihood you will die during the term of the policy, the more expensive your premiums are likely to be.

 Premiums for decreasing policies are usually cheaper than for term assurance policies because the level of cover is reducing over time.
 Premiums are most expensive for whole-of-life insurance because this type of cover provides protection for your whole lifetime.